microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   lableIn – the section for input label.
 It contains the following setups

-    -   usewordmap – \[Ture, False\] specifies if using word map to map input words to other input words.
+    -   usewordmap – \[True, False\] specifies if using word map to map input words to other input words.

     -   beginSequence – the sentence beginning symbol